ferv3455/ferv3455.github.io/_learning_go/ch1-setting-up.md

   - This treats the Go program like a script.
 - `go build <file>` creates an executable in the current directory.
 The name matches the file or package name by default.
 The `-o` flag can be used to specify a different name.
   - This creates a binary distributed for other people to use.
+  - **Go runtime is compiled into the binary**, so there are no external dependencies.

 ### Getting Third-Party Go Tools